-PNB Savings Bank (PNBSB) is a wholly-owned subsidiary of PNB as a result of the merger of PNB and Allied Banking Corporation (ABC).
-PNBSB traces its roots from First Malayan Development Bank which Allied Banking Corporation (ABC) bought in 1986 to reinforce its presence in the countryside.
-In 17 January 1996, it was renamed First Allied Savings Bank following the grant of license to operate as a savings bank.
+PNB Savings Bank (õPNBSBö) is a wholly-owned subsidiary of PNB as a result of the merger of PNB and ABC.
+PNBSB traces its roots from First Malayan Development Bank which ABC bought in 1986 to reinforce its presence in the countryside.
+On January 17, 1996, it was renamed First Allied Savings Bank following the grant of license to operate as a savings bank.
 It was in the same year that the Monetary Board of the BSP granted a foreign currency deposit license.
 In 1998, First Allied Savings Bank changed its name to Allied Savings Bank to further establish its association with the parent ABC.
 With the merger of PNB and ABC in 2013, Allied Savings Bank became a wholly owned subsidiary of PNB.
-In November 2014, Securities and Exchange Commission approved the change of name of Allied Savings Bank to PNB Savings Bank.
+In November 2014, the SEC approved the change of name of Allied Savings Bank to PNB Savings Bank.

-PNBSB closed the year 2016 with total resources of \clubsuit 37.6 billion, up 66% from the previous year of \clubsuit 22.7 billion.
-Total deposits closed the year with \clubsuit 24.2 billion, the bulk of which 84% were in high cost funds maintained in Angat Savings, Regular Time Deposits and Power Earner 5+1, a special savings account and a short and long term deposits, respectively.
-This product continues to attract new customers and fresh funds given its competitive pricing versus other banks' equivalent product lines.
-Regular time deposits had \clubsuit 9.9 billion, Power Earner 5+1 with \clubsuit 7.4 billion and Angat Savings had \clubsuit 3.0 billion in deposit portfolio.
+PNBSB closed the year 2016 with total resources of P37.6 billion, up 66% from the previous year of P22.7 billion.
+Total deposits closed the year with P24.2 billion, the bulk of which 84% were in high cost funds maintained in Angat Savings, Regular Time Deposits and Power Earner 5+1, a special savings account and a short and long term deposits, respectively.
+This product continues to attract new customers and fresh funds given its competitive pricing versus other banksø equivalent product lines.
+Regular time deposits had P9.9 billion, Power Earner 5+1 with P7.4 billion and Angat Savings had P3.0 billion in deposit portfolio.
 Other deposit products are regular savings, demand deposit, checks plus and NOW accounts.
 Cash Card was positioned for those segments of the market demanding a no maintaining balance account required for payroll, transfer of funds for allowances, and even remittances.

-Total loan portfolio registered ₽30.5 billion by the end of 2016, up 60% from the previous year of ₽19.1 billion.
-Of the total loan portfolio, 93% comprised of consumer loans which is the thrust of the bank as the lending arms of PNB, parent bank, for the consumer loans.
+Total loan portfolio registered P30.5 billion by the end of 2016, up 60% from the previous year of P19.1 billion.
+Of the total loan portfolio, 93% comprised of consumer loans which is the thrust of the bank as the lending arms of PNB, the parent bank, for the consumer loans.

-PNBSB posted a net income of ₱335.3 million in 2016, double the previous year of ₱167.2 million.
-Its net interest income of ₱1.4 billion was up by 43% year-on-year while pre-tax profits improved by 84% to close at ₱465.8 million.
+PNBSB posted a net income of P335.3 million in 2016, double the previous year of P167.2 million.
+Its net interest income of P1.4 billion was up by 43% year-on-year while pre-tax profits improved by 84% to close at P465.8 million.
 Return-on-equity stood at 2.95% higher than previous year.
-Its Capital Adequacy Ratio (CAR) reached 37.21% and is well above the minimum required by the BSP.
+Its Capital Adequacy Ratio (õCARö) reached 37.21% and is well above the minimum required by the BSP.
 PNBSB ended the year with a network of 45 branches strategically located across Metro Manila, Southern & Northern Tagalog Regions, Bicol, Western Visayas and Northern Mindanao.

-PNB General Insurers Co., Inc. (PNBGen) is a subsidiary of the Bank established in 1991.
+PNB General Insurers Co., Inc. (õPNBGenö) is a subsidiary of the Bank established in 1991.
 It is a non-life insurance company that offers coverage for Fire and allied perils, Marine, Motor Car, Aviation, Surety, Engineering, Accident insurance and other specialized lines.
 PNBGen is a dynamic company providing and continuously developing a complete range of highly innovative products that will provide total protection to its customers at competitive terms.
-It started operations with an initial paid-up capital of ₱13 million.
-As of 31 December 2016, PNBGen's paid-up capital was ₱912.60 million, one of the highest in the industry.
-Total Assets reached ₱6.88 billion with a total Net Worth of ₱659.30 million.
+It started operations with an initial paid-up capital of P13 million.
+As of 31 December 2016, PNBGenøs paid-up capital was P912.60 million, one of the highest in the industry.
+Total Assets reached P6.88 billion with a total Net Worth of P659.30 million.